 When you think of Maine, what comes to mind?
-Do you picture creamy clam chowder and fresh lobster?
+Do you picture creamy clam chowder and fresh, buttery lobster?
 What about majestic windjammers?
 For many, it’s Maine’s historic lighthouses.
-You can find more than 60 beacons in the Lighthouse State, and each has a unique story to tell.
+You can find more than 60 of these beacons in the Lighthouse State, and each one has a unique story to tell.
 Whether accessible on land or best seen by boat, we know which Maine lighthouses are worth the trip.
 Check out our favorites below and begin your tour of these remarkable, towering symbols of Maine’s seafaring history.
 As you journey to each one, enjoy more hidden treasures and attractions along the way with the help of our free Vacation Guide!
 We included a list of the best restaurants, historic sites, and local events to help you enjoy the full Midcoast Maine experience.

-Ram Island Lighthouse, not to be confused with Ram Island Ledge Light, is another example to check out in Boothbay Harbor.
-From our inn, we encourage you to enjoy a scenic drive to Ocean Point for a view.
-Here you can get a good look at this lighthouse built in 1883.
-While it’s not open to the public, you can still appreciate its appearance and historical significance in nautical safety.
+Ram Island Lighthouse, not to be confused with Ram Island Ledge Light, is an excellent option to check out in Boothbay Harbor.
+During your stay at Topside Inn, we encourage you to enjoy a scenic drive to Ocean Point for a view.
+Here, you can get a good look at this lighthouse built in 1883.
+While it’s not open to the public, you can still marvel at its appearance and historical significance in nautical safety.
 And, at sunset, you can enjoy a view of several lighthouses in the distance at once!

 Did you know that Burnt Island Light is the second oldest surviving lighthouse in the state?
-This light lies at the western entrance to Boothbay Harbor, just 12 minutes from our inn.
-You can even see it right from our property.
+This beacon lies at the western entrance to Boothbay Harbor, just 12 minutes away from our inn.
+You can see it directly from our property!
 The lighthouse’s Living Lighthouse program is a great chance to learn about keeper Joseph Muise and what his life was like on the island.
 Feel free to visit by taking a cruise or kayaking there by yourself.

 Be sure to check out the Hendricks Head Lighthouse in Southport, too.
-This structure originally dates back to 1829, although it underwent significant reconstruction in 1875.
+The original structure dates back to 1829, although it underwent significant reconstruction in 1875.
 Hendricks Head effectively guided boats along the Sheepscot River up to Wiscasset Harbor for several years.
 It even utilized a warning bell for treacherous weather conditions.
-You can immediately notice its unique square frame, and although it’s not open to the public, you can still get nice views from Boothbay.
-Feel free to spend an afternoon at Hendricks Head Beach for a good vantage point and fun experience.
+You can immediately notice its unique square frame, and, while it’s not open to the public, you can still enjoy fantastic views from Boothbay.
+We recommend spending an afternoon at Hendricks Head Beach for a good vantage point and a fun experience.

 There are actually two lighthouses you can see directly from Topside Inn.
 In addition to Burnt Island Light, there is also Cuckolds Lighthouse, also known as Cuckolds Light Station.
 This landmark dates back to the late 19th century.
 It was initially constructed to save boaters from crashing into the ledges by the entrance to Boothbay Harbor.
-Today, you can still admire its beauty and see the flashing white light, welcoming visitors to the area.
+Today, you can still admire its beauty and see the flashing white light, welcoming visitors to our area.

-One of the most popular Maine lighthouses is Pemaquid Point in Bristol, an easy drive from our inn.
-This landmark is listed on the National Register of Historic Places and is the most photographed lighthouse in the state.
+One of the most popular Maine lighthouses near Boothbay Harbor is Pemaquid Point in Bristol, an easy drive from our inn.
+This extraordinary building is in the National Register of Historic Places and is the most photographed lighthouse in the state.
 A $3 admission ticket grants you access to the lighthouse as well as the Fisherman’s Museum.
 You can climb the tower, snap a few photos, and learn about local maritime history.
 Don’t forget to visit the Pemaquid Art Gallery, too.
 It’s conveniently located in Lighthouse Park, offering a charming spot to explore original artwork from talented local artists.

 Monhegan Light is situated on Monhegan Island, a small, rocky plantation about ten miles off the coast.
 Although it has been reconstructed, its days of guiding ships through the waters go back to 1824.
 The island is accessible via ferry from Boothbay Harbor and is known for its fishing and lobstering.
 While you can’t go up inside the tower, the site offers a superb view of the harbor, Manana Island, and the mainland.
 Visitors are welcome to visit the Monhegan Museum of Art and History located inside the lighthouse.